Heard of Biotin? The Possible Answer to Your Hair Woes!

 The Ultimate Antidote for Fine Hair

 Because of biotin’s strength-building properties, it’s used commonly to counteract thin, lifeless hair and give your locks a new lease of life.
 The bonding proteins help keep the hair follicle strong, preventing hair loss, and the encouragement of keratin production keeps the hair healthy from root to tip.

 A symptom of biotin deficiency is the discoloration of hair, so if you’ve started to see some stray grays, or your hair feels like it’s lacking in shine and depth, then you could be missing out on your daily dose of biotin.

 Similar to its impressive hair-thickening qualities, biotin has also been proven to encourage faster hair growth, and re-growth in areas where hair loss has occurred.
 Your hair is made primarily of keratin, which is produced when enzymes react with biotin – hence the necessity of this little vitamin!
 The more biotin we have, the more keratin we can form, and the more hair we can grow!

 Biotin deficiency can cause skin rashes, and lead to scalp irritations like dandruff and psoriasis.
 Biotin supports healthy cell renewal in the body, and therefore can help to correct and prevent any damage to the scalp and hair follicles.

 Biotin is an incredibly effective and easy way to boost the strength, growth rate, and health of your hair, and is recommended for anyone who suffers from thinning or limp locks.
 Your best bet is to include biotin-rich foods into your diet, or opting for a supplement if you feel you need some more.
-Cel’s Stem Cell Shampoo & Conditioner contains biotin to support healthy hair growth, and can provide your scalp, roots and lengths with the perfect balance of supporting vitamins and proteins.
+Cel’s Stem Cell Shampoo & Conditioner contains biotin to support healthy hair growth and can provide your scalp, roots, and length with the perfect balance of supporting vitamins and proteins.